changlinli/intro-to-technical-ai-safety-slides/optimization_algorithms/slides.md

 + Keep track of the average gradient you have seen so far
     * Time-decayed (exponential decay) average
     * Up to some scaling constant
-+ Add that average to your current gradient
++ Add that average to your current gradient (equivalently consider your current gradient a new term in the average and use the new average gradient as your update)

 # RMSProp